-WE must retrace our steps a little to resume the general political history of Italy up to the opening of the elevent century.
-On the death of Charlemagne his great empirished and to pieces, and was partitioned and re-partitioned among his descendants.
-Seven of these he power in turn in Italy.
-In the various partitions of the Carlovingian dominions the peninsula had fallen to prince who bore the Imperial title, and in this way view arose that the crown of the Cæsars should born by whoever was crowned with the Iron Crown Lombardy.
+WE must retrace our steps a little to resume the general political history of Italy up to the opening of the eleventh century.
+On the death of Charlemagne his great empire began to fall to pieces, and was partitioned and re-partitioned among his descendants.
+Seven of these held power in turn in Italy.
+In the various partitions of the Carlovingian dominions the peninsula had fallen to the prince who bore the Imperial title, and in this way the view arose that the crown of the Cæsars should be born by whoever was crowned with the Iron Crown of Lombardy.

-In 887 the Carlovingian Empire finally broke The crowns of Italy and the Empire were disputed pretenders, great Italian nobles, or the neighbor sovereigns of Burgundy and Provence.
-Nine petitors arose and fell in the next sixty years.
-We seen how among the effects of this confusion was the Bishops increased in power, from the efforts of claimants to win them over to their side, and the cities were now all fortified, and the citizens become weight as a factor to be reckoned with by the continuation.
+In 887 the Carlovingian Empire finally broke up.
+The crowns of Italy and the Empire were disputed by pretenders, great Italian nobles, or the neighbouring sovereigns of Burgundy and Provence.
+Nine competitors arose and fell in the next sixty years.
+We have seen how among the effects of this confusion was that the Bishops increased in power, from the efforts of rival claimants to win them over to their side, and that the cities were now all fortified, and the citizens becoming of weight as a factor to be reckoned with by the contending parties.

-Finally, Berengar, Markgraf of Ivrea, the most ful noble of North Italy, obtained the throne.
-He to marry his son and co-regent Adalbert to Adelh. widow of his predecessor Lothair, whom he vipected of having murdered.
-The young and lividow resisted this arrangement, and is said, is quence, to have received the severest treatment hands of her would-be father-in-law.
+Finally, Berengar, Markgraf of Ivrea, the most powerful noble of North Italy, obtained the throne.
+He wished to marry his son and co-regent Adalbert to Adelheid, the widow of his predecessor Lothair, whom he was suspected of having murdered.
+The young and beautiful widow resisted this arrangement, and is said, in consequence, to have received the severest treatment at the hands of her would-be father-in-law.